 If you want to lift heavier weights, you may want to consider the Bowflex Xtreme 2 SE Home Gym, which can be upgraded to provide 410 lb (186 kg) of resistance.

 If you like to lift heavy, you’ll want to consider this power rack from PRx Performance.

-It also has a weight capacity of up to 1,000 pounds (453.5 kg) and comes with two heavy duty J-cups for protecting your barbell.
+It has a weight capacity of 1,000 lb (453.5 kg) and comes with 2 heavy-duty J-cups to hold your barbell.